NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 You may or may not add assessment, case type, recommendations or a comment.
-After closing you will find the log section empty, as it is still using your filter, but the matching loglines have been removed from this section and added to the case.
+After closing you will find the log section empty, as it is still using your filter, but the matching log lines have been removed from this section and added to the case.

 .. figure:: ../images/image67.png